ent-tbm/entgvsd1/sphinx/source/building.rst

 The above commands build all the prerequisites needed for working with EntGVSD, and install them as environment modules.
 To load the environment modules, the user should make a version of the below environment file, "loads-x".
 This environment file performs the functions that might be in the user’s .profile or other environment files, including:

-1. Purges modules, loads modules
+1. Purges modules, loads modules.
 2. Sets environment paths such as optionally python path, library path (avoiding the need to edit a .profile or .bashrc file).
 3. Sets FC environment variable to select which fortran to use.